markjville/mdocs/macOS/mac-connect-smbdrive.md

 3. URL: smb://x.x.x.x/users (use IP of file server)
 4. When prompted, enter the file server user credentials

-u: `fileserver-hostname\username`
+Username: `fileserver-hostname\username`

-p: password as was assigned on fileserver.
+Password: password as was assigned on fileserver.